 8 Labour Market and Firm Competitiveness in Indonesia: Issues and Challenges (Muhammad Purnagunawan, Devanto Shasta Pratomo and Daniel Suryadarma)

 9 Assessing the Impact of Local Content Requirements on Indonesia’s Manufacturing (Siwage Dharma Negara)

 10 Foreign Direct Investment and Value Added in Indonesia (Fredrik Sjöholm)

 11 Innovation in the Manufacturing and Service Sectors: Determinants and Challenges (Günther Schulze and Ute Schulze)

-The ERIA was established in 2008 with the objective of contributing intellectually to economic development of the East Asia region with a special focus on the ASEAN.
-The ERIA’s current research is centered around three broad themes, deepening integration, narrowing development gaps, and sustainable development.
+ERIA was established in 2008 with the objective of contributing intellectually to economic development of the East Asia region with a special focus on the ASEAN.
+ERIA’s current research is centered around three broad themes, deepening integration, narrowing development gaps, and sustainable development.
 The book series promotes policy discussions and deepens understanding of the economic issues in East Asia, the world fastest growing region.